Recording and sharing video presentations or demonstrations can be an effective way

 - Screencast videos record your computer screen with voice narration.
 You can use slide presentations, demonstrate Blackboard and other platforms, and create step-by-step walkthroughs.

-- Instead of uploading video files directly to Blackboard as attachments, use Kaltura Mashups (details below) or Build Content > Web Link (for YouTube videos).
+- Instead of uploading video files directly to Blackboard as attachments, use Build Content > Kaltura Mashups (see the Tools tab for more) or Build Content > Web Link (for YouTube videos).

-- Plan to edit the automatic captions or request professional captioning (extended through the 2021-2022 academic year).
+- Plan to edit the automatic captions.
 For full accessibility, describe images and read/narrate text on the screen.

 Tools for Creating Videos

-Please note that students can use Kaltura, YouTube, and the free version of Screencast-o-Matic just like faculty can.
+Please note that students can use Kaltura, YouTube, and the free version of ScreenPal just like faculty can.

 - Kaltura Media